toritamantaro/path-object-handler/README.md

 * RenamerWithReplaceStr

-`PickFilesBySuffix` can retrieve file objects (`pathlib.Path`) in a given directory, and `FilterByCustomFunction` can filter file objects by their file names.
+`PickFilesBySuffix` can retrieve file objects (`pathlib.Path`) as a generator in a given directory, and `FilterByCustomFunction` can filter file objects by their file names.

 `pathobj_hundler` classes form a process chain with the `make_pipeline` function.
 The chain can contain several filters, and each of the filters applies to a file object in an order.